 What was the price for all that?
 To have children speaking English?

 How hard is it for parents to realize that there is something wrong inside the curriculum that feeds the mind of their students.

 My experience with Jerusalem school ended after two years from sending my eldest daughter there around two decades ago.
-I was active in the PTA (Parents Teacher Association) and my decision to leave the school with not a single feeling of regret was based on some points that were principally irrevocable: my choice to that school was based on the idea of a nice open minded American system.
+I was active in the PTA (Parents Teacher Association), and my decision to leave the school with not a single feeling of regret was based on some points that were principally irrevocable: my choice to that school was based on the idea of a nice open minded American system.
 No Religion.
-I was finding myself in a battle demanding that my child does not attend bible classes.
-I actually refused to think of any Islamic school based on my strict belief that I don’t want religion to be part of the school education I want my child to have.
-I grew in a catholic school were Muslims always had their separate religion classes, and we were never forced into Christianity classes.
-One day I was looking into a friend’s mathematics or science book who was a couple of years older than my daughter and I was literally annoyed by seeing how much “religious” this school was.
-My annoyance was a result of my ignorance maybe, that I could not see it earlier.
-You got ‘Jesus’ in every page even when you do mathematics calculations.
+I was finding myself in a battle demanding that my child does not attend Bible classes.
+I refused to think of any Islamic school based on my strict belief that I don’t want religion to be part of the school education I want my child to have.
+I grew in a Catholic school were Muslims always had their separate religion classes, and we were never forced into Christianity classes.
+One day I was looking into a friend’s mathematics or science book who was a couple of years older than my daughter, and I was annoyed by seeing how much “religious” this school was.
+My annoyance was a result of my ignorance maybe that I could not see it earlier.
+You got ‘Jesus’ on every page even when you do mathematics calculations.
 I was thinking this seems like a choice of sending the girl to the Iman School (Iman means faith in Arabic, and the Iman school is an Orthodox Islamic school in East Jerusalem).